HannaViartsinskaya/Appium_Monefy_android/README.md

 What still I want to improve:
 - add Dockerization to isolate depencies and add paralelisation, and also setting up CI/CD would be easier
 - add running our tests in CI/CD with Github actions
+- add parametrization to tests and check different values

 #### Why Appium with TS
  I selected Appium because: